NON-SPACE ODYSSEY VOL. 1

 Nickleby was the capital city of the Neo-North American Federation.
 It rested in the state of Othello, the exact center of all 28 states in NNAF.
 Since all of Earth existed under the same government, most everybody just referred to it as a whole—The Federation.

-This city had the highest percentage of chance for a child to be adopted by a good family.
+This city had the best odds for a child to be adopted by a good family.
 Not that I had actual statistics or anything, but being on the Orphan Train for most of your life, you hear things.

 A lion meowed at us as we marched past, pressing its blush mane into the boys’ line.
 Their arms brushed against the docile animal.
 Its owner, an unclassifiable Federation employee, just gave them a dirty look as if he wanted them to break ranks for his lion.

 The high-rise towers stood over us like marvelous monuments.
 Some were so tall they merged into the next level of the city.
 They were exquisitely designed with sharp geometric infrastructures.
 Most were constructed with sleek metals and accented with gold and brass blooming across glass and chrome.
 The filtration pipework for the air was stylishly implemented to all the architecture, chrome vents or golden spouts.